mrkmarron/BosqueLanguage/docs/language/overview.md

 Regex@'a*b*' //Regex literal for Regex{str="a*b*"}
 ```

 Most of these literal expressions are familiar from other languages but Bosque introduces the concept of _Typed Strings_ ([1.1.2 Typed Strings](#1.1.2-Typed-Strings)).
-The constant notation includes `Type#'...'` to introduce a literal typed string and `Type@'...'` to introduce a literal object that the string represents.
-Semantically the expression `Type@'...'` is equivalent to the expression `Type::tryParse(Type#"...")`.
+The constant notation includes `Type'...'` to introduce a literal typed string and `Type@'...'` to introduce a literal object that the string represents.
+Semantically the expression `Type@'...'` is equivalent to the expression `Type::tryParse(Type'...')`.

 ## <a name="5.3-Variable-and-Scoped-Access"></a>5.3 Variable and Scoped Access